silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 The CPU basically performs these instructions from left to right byte-by-byte.
 Some instructions are kind of like shell commands and have arguments, so they include multiple bytes.
-We can split up the instructions like so:
+We can visually split up the instructions like so:

     B3 07
     31 C0